ShellBoost is a software component that

 all processes that load your extension in-process (all processes that use the

-Common File Dialogs, Open, Save, etc.) all the time, especially when you want to compile a new version (otherwise the .dll binary will stay locked by the start and stop your server process, Explorer and other processes don’t have to
+Common Dialogs, Open, Save, etc.) all the time, especially when you want to compile a new version (otherwise the .dll binary will stay locked by the system).

+stop your server process, Explorer and other processes don’t have to be

-Restarting all Common File Dialog client apps: You will have to restart explorer process, but for the same reasons, you will also have to restart all processes that have used the Common
+Restarting all Common Dialog client apps: You will have to restart explorer process, but for the same reasons, you will also have to restart all processes that have used the Common

-File Dialog (notepad, Office apps, any etc.) and have loaded your extension in process.
+Dialog (notepad, Office apps, any etc.) and have loaded your extension in their process.
 This can be very painful during development times.

-Deployment is difficult: In-process shell namespace extensions are loaded in explorer.exe processes but also in all Common File Dialog client apps processes, which means basically almost all applications using files on a machine.
+Deployment is difficult: In-process shell namespace extensions are loaded in explorer.exe processes but also in all Common Dialog client apps processes, which means basically almost all applications using files on a machine.
 When you want to